 Under the MoU Eni Ghana, with its partners in the OCTP project Vitol Upstream Ghana and the Ghana National Petroleum Corporation, will collaborate with the World Bank in a pilot project to be developed in 10 coastal communities in the Western Region - namely Sanzule, Krisan, Eikwe, Bakanta, Atuabo, Asemda, Ngalekyi, Ngalekpole, Baku and Anokye in the Ellembelle district - for a total population estimated at about 13,000 individuals.
-The pilot project will assess the most suitable technology and design for domestic wood fuel cook stoves, as well as the related business model ensuring their production and/or distribution in rural areas.
-Based on these findings, a 2-year scheme aiming to ensure availability of improved domestic wood fuel cook stoves will be developed, endorsed by local stakeholders and implemented.
+The pilot project will assess the most suitable technology and design for domestic improved stoves, as well as the related business model ensuring their production and/or distribution in rural areas.
+Based on these findings, a 2-year scheme aiming to ensure availability of improved stoves will be developed, endorsed by local stakeholders and implemented.